qilowoq/pubchem_embeddings/README.md

-This repo contains code for training the MXMNet and PAMNet models to predict result of biological assays from PCBA dataset.
-The models are trained on the 3D conformers of the molecules.
+This repo contains code for training PAMNet model to predict result of biological assays from PCBA dataset or from dataset in [this paper](https://www.nature.com/articles/s41467-023-37570-1).
+The model are trained on the 3D conformers of the molecules.
 Models also can be used to get molecular embeddings.

 ```bash
 pip install -r requirements.txt